Azure/Industrial-IoT/docs/modules/publisher-commandline.md

                                encodings.
                                Default: `0` which means periodic sending of metadata is disabled.
+      --dm, --disablemetadata, --DisableDataSetMetaData[=VALUE]
+                             Disables sending any metadata when metadata
+                               version changes.
+Only valid for network message encodings.
+If `--mm=*Samples` is specified this
+                               setting is ignored.
+                               Default: `False` which means sending metadata is enabled.
       --ri, --enableroutinginfo, --EnableRoutingInfo[=VALUE]
                              Add the routing info to telemetry messages.
 The name of the property is `$$RoutingInfo` and the